wrijugh/wrijugh.github.io/csa.md

 ---

-## 08 -Cloud Solution Architect – Team Structure
+## 08 - Cloud Solution Architect – Team Structure
 How a typical team structure for a Cloud Solution Architect would look like.
 With whom you will be working on a day-to-day activity?

 https://youtu.be/zoc18TgXd58